Children & Youth

-- Modern elementary and middle schools often are the scenes of bullying, cyberbullying, exclusion and name-calling.
-Are kids today different because of this social intolerance?
-Are interpersonal skills for kids getting worse?
+Modern elementary and middle schools often are the scenes of bullying, cyberbullying, exclusion and name-calling.
+Are interpersonal skills for kids changing?
 Is it because “face to face” time is diminishing?
 Does community service create empathy or do we need to do more?
 Are values of civility, empathy and respect on the rise or falling among elementary, middle and high schoolers?
 Why?

 Prevent Child Abuse—New Jersey